 - Microlivestock: chickens, pigeons, and mini-goats

 - Waste to soil: composting food wastes with worms and microbes

-- Rainwater harvesting, greywater filtration, and urban hydrology
+- Rainwater harvesting, waste water filtration, and DIY River Remediation

 - De-toxifying the urban commons – Low-intensity bioremediation: cleaning contaminated soils using plants, fungi and bacteria

 - Edible mushroom cultivation and fungal remediation

 - Partnering with bugs: Beekeeping, black soldier flies, polystyrene eating mealworms, and silkworms

 - Microgreens production, spirulina, and perennial food systems

 - Bioshelters, greenhouses, and season extension techniques

 - Reconciliation ecology: promoting biodiversity and biocultural diversity in the city

 - Autonomous energy: methane digesters and biothermal heat

 - Ecological micro-economies